Header Few Minute Wonders: March 2009

 Kathirika Kootu/ Eggplant Side Dish

-Kootu is one of my favorite side dishes and very popular in the South Indian cuisine.
 There are so many types and methods to prepare a vegetable or a mixture of them and make them really delicious.
-A combination of kootu with rice and rasam or chapathi is something I enjoy at any given time.
+A combination of kootu with rice and rasam or chapathi is enjoyable at any given time.
 One kind of kootu that is very popular in my household is eggplant kootu.
 I found that using the type of egg plant matters.
-After experimenting I find the purple eggplant in the U.S and the Indian variety to be the best in creating the right texture and taste to the kootu.
+After experimenting I find the purple eggplant available here and the Indian variety to be the best in creating the right texture and taste to the kootu.
 This is because I find the other varieties cook very easily and the eggplant does not hold its form well in the end.

 Gadgets: